eight04/display-original-image/README.md

 ----------------
 The script will detect all `a>img` elements.
 If the url of `a` looks like an image file (ends with `.jpg/.png/.gif`), create a new image and replace the old one.

+**Warning!!!
+This script might slow down your computer if the page contains too many (or too large) images.**

 Install
 -------
 [Greasy Fork](https://greasyfork.org/scripts/9841-display-original-image)